mkreilly/mapcraft_eg/README.md

 Common File Types
 * each data file has a name and generally ends with a csv denoting that is it a comma separated values text file
+* most data files have a corresponding file with "temp" prepeneed: this is template with blank values
 * most data files have a corresponding file with "meta" prepended: this contains a variable dictionary for that data file
 * most data files have a corresponding file with "dict" prepended: this contains a variable dictionary for that data file